solnic/virtus/README.md

   # default from a singleton value (boolean in this case)
   attribute :published, Boolean, :default => false

+  # default from a singleton value (string in this case),
+  # that doesn't allow a nil value
+  attribute :author, String, :default => 'Mies', :allow_nil => false

   # default from a callable object (proc in this case)
   attribute :slug, String, :default => lambda { |page, attribute| page.title.downcase.gsub(' ', '-') }